-It will be necessary for the Coroner to be informed if, for example, your relative or friend's death is sudden, unexpected or they have had surgery recently.
+It will be necessary for the Coroner to be informed if, for example, your relative or friend's death is sudden or unexpected or has had recent surgery.
 There are other reasons, but these are the most common.
 The Coroner is a qualified Lawyer who is responsible for inquiring into the circumstances of some deaths.

-You will be informed, as soon as possible, if the death must be reported to the Coroner as this will have a bearing on the arrangements you can make.
+You will be informed, as soon as possible, if the death has to be reported to the Coroner as this will have a bearing on the arrangements you can make.